-On 1st September 1939 German forces invaded Poland.
+On 1st September 1939 Adolf Hitler ordered Germany’s forces to invade Poland.
 Britain and France immediately demanded that these forces be withdrawn.
 The demands were ignored, and on the 3rd of September, Britain and France declared war on Germany.

 The following day the British began moving their British Expeditionary Force to France, to take its place on the French frontier.